brant01/clinical-db-analysis/README.md

 ---

 **Remember**: Focus on your research questions, not the technology.
-This repository handles the technical details so you can concentrate on surgical outcomes research!
+This repository handles the technical details so you can concentrate on clinical outcomes research!